Skip to product information

 Other Supplies:

 The resulting pieces are too thin and fragile to work alone as jewelry unless you set them.
-If you are a metalsmith you can make your own.
+If you are a metalsmith you can make your own settings.
 Otherwise, pre-made bezels are available:

 • Amazon, search for "Pendant trays"